TriangularDev/SimpleDatabase/README.rst

 3. It's easy to use.
 Literally just two commands.
 No aysnc stuff or whatever.

 4. There is a low risk of data corruption.
 Just storing an entire database in one file makes it easy to be corrupted by just a few bytes.
-Trust me, fixing a broken json or SQLITE files are a pain.
+Trust me, fixing broken json and SQLITE files are a pain.
+Especially large ones.